 Global Communication Program of Study

-To earn your Master of Arts in Global Communication you must successfully complete our 40 credit program which includes 15 credits in core courses, 9 credits in either a Global Issue or Regional Field Specialization, one 3 credit Skills Course, and 9 credits of electives.
-You must also complete a 4 credit capstone project or enroll in the 3 credit Alternative Capstone Option.
+To earn your Master of Arts in Global Communication you must successfully complete our 40 credit program which includes 15 credits in core courses, 9 credits in either a Global Issue or Regional Field Specialization, 3 credits of Skills courses, and 9 credits of electives.
+You must also complete a 4 credit capstone project.
 Students also have the option to pursue a thesis.

 Master of Arts in Global Communication Program of Study